edmundhung/conform/docs/configuration.md

 **Conform** uses `object.property` and `array[index]` to structure data.
 These notations could be combined for nest list as well. e.g. `tasks[0].content`.

-You can [parse](/packages/conform-react/README.md#parse) the form data and access its value in the defined structure through `submission.value`.
+You can [parse](/packages/conform-react/README.md#parse) the form data and access its payload in the defined structure through `submission.payload`.
 If some entries in the form data violate the naming convention, a form error will be set as well.

 ```ts
 import { parse } from '@conform-to/react';